ib-ruby/ib-ruby/README.md

 4. Start Interactive Broker's Trader Work Station or Gateway before your code attempts to connect to it.
-Note that TWS and Gateway listen to different ports, this library assumes connection to Gateway on the same machine (localhost:4001) by default, this can changed via :host and :port options given to IB::Connection.new.
+Note that TWS and Gateway listen to different ports, this library assumes connection to Gateway on the same machine (localhost:4001) by default, this can be changed via :host and :port options given to IB::Connection.new.

 ## SYNOPSIS: